Rainbow Loom: Reception

 Targeted at children aged 8 to 14, Rainbow Loom became a popular pastime in summer camps and summer clubs in 2013, according to The New York Times and Today.
 Grade school-age children make and swap their rubber-band bracelets in the same way as friendship bracelets, and children have posted thousands of their own instructional videos online.
 As of October 2013, Rainbow Loom's YouTube channel featured 66 how-to videos and had received nearly 4 million views.
 In November 2013 third-graders at St. John the Worker school in Orefield, Pennsylvania participated in a "Rainbow Loom-a-thon", weaving rubber-band bracelets for cancer patients.

 Rainbow Loom was named one of the three most popular toys of 2013 by Cyber Monday Awards and was the most-searched toy on Google that same year.
 It was described in a 2014 BBC News article as "one of the most popular toys in the world".

 Among the celebrities seen wearing Rainbow Loom bracelets given to them by fans are Prince William, Duke of Cambridge, Catherine, Duchess of Cambridge, David Beckham, Harry Styles, Miley Cyrus, and Pope Francis.

 In schools

 In October 2013 two New York City schools banned Rainbow Loom bracelets, stating they were distracting students in the classroom and breeding animosity in the playground.
 Two Orlando, Florida schools have also enforced strict rules on wearing and trading Rainbow Loom bracelets.
+A Wallingford, Connecticut school had also banned the creation and exchange of Rainbow loom band bracelets, due to the rise of arguments that arose from band exchanges.